matipojo/ai-instructions/.ai_instructions/people.md

 # Communication

-Use Slack API with the details from .ai_env file.
+Use Slack API with the details from .env.ai file with your name in filename.

 ## Channels